 “I would like to dedicate this performance to my coach on his birthday and to Puerto Rico for all their love and support,” said Ibarguen, who earned a nursing degree at the nearby Metropolitan University.

-Her countrywoman Yorsiris Urrutia improved her personal best by almost half-a metre for second with 14.47m to make it a one-two for Colombia.
-Cuba’s two-time IAAF World Championships medallist Mabel Gay settled for third in a season’s best of 14.42m.
+Her countrywoman Yorsiris Urrutia improved her personal best by almost half a metre for second with 14.47m to make it a one-two for Colombia.
+Cuba’s two-time world medallist Mabel Gay settled for third in a season’s best of 14.42m.

 Ahye out quick

 Michelle-Lee Ahye, from Trinidad and Tobago, confirmed her good form early this year by taking the women`s 100m in a personal best of 11.04, the second-fastest time in the world this year.
 She beat five women who have broken the 11-second barrier with USA’s Alex Anderson a distant second in 11.24.